chaos-genius/chaosgenius-docs/docs/Operator_Guides/upgrading_cg.md

 docker-compose up
 ```

+:::info
-For the third-party installation, use:
+For the third-party installation, use these commands instead:
 ```
 docker-compose -f docker-compose.thirdparty.yml stop